NoneShen/Poly-document/new_product/integrate_contracts/readme.md

 CCM contract remains two interfaces for direct interconnection with customized business logic contracts.

-Here, this section introduces you the process of cross-chain interconnection, and how to build your own business logic contract and join into the vast cross-chain ecosystem.
+This section introduces you the process of cross-chain interconnection, and how to build your own business logic contract and join into the vast cross-chain ecosystem.